-Consider raising deductibles: By agreeing to a higher deductible, you can lower your premiums.
-Make sure to weigh the potential savings against the cost of the deductible if an accident does occur.
+Consider raising deductibles: You can lower your premiums by agreeing to a higher deductible.
+Make sure to weigh the potential savings against the deductible cost if an accident occurs.

 Compare rates: Shop around and compare rates from different insurers.
-Be sure to look at the coverage, exclusions, and deductibles offered by each provider.
-You may be able to find a better deal by switching to a different insurance company.
+Be sure to look at each provider’s coverage, exclusions, and deductibles.
+You may find a better deal by switching to a different insurance company.

 Bundle policies: Consider bundling your auto repair garage insurance policy with other types of insurance, such as property or liability insurance.
 Many insurance providers offer discounts for customers who have multiple policies.

 Maintain a good claims history: A history of few or no claims can help you negotiate lower rates with your insurance provider.
-Make sure to keep your records organized and up-to-date, and promptly report any accidents or incidents that may lead to a claim.
+Keep your records organized and up-to-date, and promptly report any accidents or incidents that may lead to a claim.

 Let’s dive into the world of auto repair insurance costs.
 Believe it or not, mechanic insurance costs can be a make-or-break factor for many auto repair businesses.
 But fear not.
 We’re here to help you understand the ins and outs of insurance costs.

-Auto repair shops typically pay an average of $75 per month or $900 per year for a $1 million limit insurance policy, specifically for general liability coverage, which is also referred to as garage liability insurance.
+Auto repair shops typically pay an average of $75 per month or $900 per year for a $1 million limit insurance policy, specifically for general liability coverage, also called garage liability insurance.

-When it comes to auto repair shop insurance coverage, there’s no one-size-fits-all solution.
-As an auto repair shop owner, you’ll need to tailor your insurance coverage to your unique business needs.
+Regarding auto repair shop insurance coverage, there’s no one-size-fits-all solution.
+As an auto repair shop owner, you must tailor your insurance coverage to your unique business needs.